owais-e/Agrefine/README.md

 Data-Driven Success: Utilize data-backed insights to make the right choices for your land.
 Maximize yield potential and unlock your land's true capabilities.

 **Get Started**

+Open the project in Android Studio.

+Set up the necessary API keys and credentials:

+**Back4App**: Configure your Back4App API key for the crop prediction and fertilizer suggestion functionality.
+Add it to the respective configuration files.
+**Firebase**: Configure your Firebase credentials for the marketplace functionality, including Firebase Realtime Database setup.

+Build and run the application on your Android device or emulator.

 Join us in transforming agriculture with AI.
 Elevate your farming experience, boost productivity, and make data-driven decisions with Agrefine.

 Download Agrefine from(https://)